What do Greek members actually do?

-Lindenwood University has a zero-tolerance policy regarding hazing that is consistent with Missouri anti-hazing legislation.
-According to State Statutes (573.360-578.365), hazing is defined as: “A willful act, occurring on or off the campus of an educational institution, directed against a student or a prospective member of an organization operating under the sanction of an educational institution, that recklessly endangers the mental or physical health or safety of a student or prospective member for the purpose of initiation or admission into or continued membership in any such organization to the extent that such person is knowingly placed at probable risk of the loss of life or probable bodily or psychological harm”.
-Hazing is not tolerated.
-If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact the Office of Greek Life.
-Calls will be handled in an immediate and discreet manner.
+Lindenwood University has a zero-tolerance policy regarding hazing and our organizations take a strong stance against hazing.
+The Missouri State Statutes (573.360-578.365), state that hazing is: “A willful act, occurring on or off the campus of an educational institution, directed against a student or a prospective member of an organization operating under the sanction of an educational institution, that recklessly endangers the mental or physical health or safety of a student or prospective member for the purpose of initiation or admission into or continued membership in any such organization to the extent that such person is knowingly placed at probable risk of the loss of life or probable bodily or psychological harm.”
+In short, hazing is NOT tolerated.
+If you feel you are being asked to or have participated in inappropriate activities as a result of membership in a fraternity or sorority, you should contact the Office of Greek Life.

 Does Lindenwood offer Greek housing?

-Each social Greek organization is assigned a floor in different dorms.
+Each social fraternity and sorority is assigned a floor in one of our many residence halls.
 The assigned floor houses each specific organization’s chapter room.
 Chapter members also have an opportunity to live on the floor with other members of their organization.

 How can I learn more about professional and service fraternities?

-Information about professional and service fraternities and sororities such as Alpha Phi Omega, Delta Sigma Pi, Phi Mu Alpha, and Sigma Alpha Iota can be found in LU Connect or by contacting Student Life & Leadership.
+Information about organizations such as Alpha Phi Omega, Delta Sigma Pi, Phi Mu Alpha, and Sigma Alpha Iota can be found in LU Connect or by contacting the Office of Student Life & Leadership.

-How do I get more information on Greek Life?
-How do I contact the Greek Life office?
+How can I receive more information on Greek Life?
+How do I contact the Office of Greek Life?